Vertical Road & Desh & iTMOi & Torobaka & Until The Lions & XENOS (Akram Khan)

-In 2010 and 2011, Colas on Stage is paving the way with Akram Khan, world renown Bangladeshi-British choreographer, by supporting his latest creation: Vertical Road.
+In 2010 and 2011, Colas on Stage paved the way with Akram Khan, world renowned Bangladeshi-British choreographer, by supporting his latest creation: Vertical Road.

 The dancers, who herald from Asia, Europe, Australia and the Middle East, use their own specific cultural languages to interpret the universal mythical figures that symbolize ascension, from the earth to the heavens.